1080p vs 1440p: Which One Is Better? & Why?

 The contrast ratio of a screen measures its ability to display very dark images alongside extremely bright images without washing out any details.

 On average, the contrast ratios of 1080p laptops are around 740:1 (default), which is lower than the 1,000:1 ratio found on most 1440p displays.
 Consequently, they won’t be able to deliver deep blacks when viewed from an angle.
-However,’s worth noting that this isn’t a big issue since most people use their laptop screens head-on.
+However, it’s worth noting that this isn’t a big issue since most people use their laptop screens head-on.

 8. Brightness

-Both 1080p and 1440p laptops deliver similar brightness outputs, which is around 230 cd/m2 (candela per square meter).
+1080p and 1440p laptops deliver similar brightness outputs, around 230 cd/m2 (candela per square meter).

 9. Size